MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### MeritRemoval

 MeritRemovals aren't created by Merit Holders; they are the sum of two Elements which together define a malicious action.
 This malicious action is either the verification of competing Transactions or two different Difficulty updates which share the same nonce.

 Once archived in a Block, Merit Removals remove all Merit from a Merit Holder.
 Until the Merit Removal is archived, node behavior should not update the amount of 'live' Merit for security reasons.
 This is further described in the Merit documentation.
-Merit Holders are ineligible for rewards using removed Merit.
-Merit Holders may regain Merit, yet if the Block which archives their Merit Removal gives them Merit, it is also removed.
+Once a Merit Holder has a removal archived, that key and nickname can never earn Merit, create Verifications, or update the difficulty again.
+If the Block which archives a holder's Merit Removal also gives them Merit, that Merit is removed as well (as confirmed by the Merit documentation).

-If multiple MeritRemovals are triggered, the first one should have already reverted actions not yet finalized and stripped the Merit Holder of their Merit (according to node behavior).
-The remaining work becomes achieving consensus on which MeritRemoval is the singular MeritRemoval.
-This is achieved when the next Block is mined as the next Block's miner decides.
+VerificationPackets cannot be used inside a Merit Removal.

 MeritRemovals have the following fields: